SAP-samples/teched2022-DT264/exercises/ex5/README.md

     | `mobilestart.voice.intentId` | `com.sap.mobile.start.overduereceivables`| Defines to which voice command this configuration belongs |
     | `mobilestart.tile.hidden` | `false` | Defines whether this tile shall be hidden from the in-app screens of SAP Mobile Start.
 Can be set to true if you don't want this tile to show in SAP Mobile Start but still want to use it as Voice configuration. |

+> **NOTE:** For the SAP TechEd 2022 Hands-on Session we are using a separate destination here for the data access.
+Usually it is the same as selected under the **Properties** section.

 It should look like this:

 <p align="center">